oscarbenjamin/blog/_sources/wip/data-structures-1/index.rst.txt

 of any of those classes from within SymPy's Python codebase and to do all of things that many downstream Python projects do.

-The principle of that SymPy could have a core written in something like C++ does make sense because this is how most things in Python work.
+The principle that SymPy could have a core written in something like C++ does make sense because this is how most things in Python work.
 The idea is usually that Python is a nice language to work in for end users but you would not usually write the computationally intensive parts of a widely used codebase